IAWG-CSBC-PSON/hack2022-06-viz-comp/README.md

 - *Mappings:* How does a clustering compare to another or many other clusterings?
 What are similarities and differences?
 Can they be visually encoded?

->> There is no need to answer all questions and integrate all visualization types (2D/3D scatterplots, matrix/heatmap, parallel coordinates, boxplots, ..).
-Rather focus on a sub-problem in depth that attracts your interest.
+>> (a) There is no need to answer all questions and integrate all visualization types (2D/3D scatterplots, matrix/heatmap, parallel coordinates, boxplots, ..).
+Rather focus on a sub-problem in depth that attracts your interest. (b) In case the data is too large for your preferred visualization libraries and code, you can sample.

 ## Data
 The data is available via [Synapse](https://www.synapse.org/#!Synapse:syn26848666).